jeremytammik/tbc/a/1934_revitextensions.md

     .Round()
 </pre>

-> Extensions include annotations to help ReShaper parse your code and signal when a method may return null or the value returned by the method is not used in your code.
+> Extensions include annotations to help ReShaper parse your code and signal when a method may return null, or the value returned by the method is not used in your code.

 Many thanks again to Roman for all his tremendous work supporting and enhancing Revit API development!